vybzcody/fast-dex/README.md

 cd frontend-amm && npm install && cd ..

 # Run the deployment script
-./run.bash
+./deploy-to-conway.bash
 ```

 The script will:
-1. Start a local Linera network
+1. Initialize a strictly isolated local wallet for the project
-2. Build and deploy the DEX contract
+2. Build and deploy the DEX contract to the **Linera Conway Testnet**
-3. Generate frontend configuration
+3. Automatically configure the frontend with the new App ID
-4. Launch the web interface at `http://localhost:5173`
+4. Instructions will appear to start the frontend (`cd frontend-amm && npm run dev`)

 ## 🎮 Usage Example